AbdullahRehmat/reSearch/Documentation/Documentation.md

-### Global API

-- Handles Communication between Front and Backend
-- Original API written in Python

-### Go API

-- Handles Communication between Front and Backend

-- `GlobalAPI` alternative written in Go

-### Redis API

-- Redis + RedisJSON Module + Streams

-- Handles Backend Inter-Service Communication

-### Search Engine
+## Search Engine

-- Ranks stored data according to Query and returns results to `Global API` via **Stream-B**
+- Ranks a corpus of titles according to the incoming query using BM25 and returns them to the API via Redis Streams

-### Content Scraper
+## Content Scraper

-- Scrapes listed sites, collects required data & stores it in the `MongoCS` Database
+- Scrapes listed sites, collects required data & stores it in MongoDB

-## Docs: GlobalAPI

-Python (`Flask`) based API Communication between Frontend and Backend Services.
-Format = JSON

-### Routes

-- POST `/api/v1/query` - Send query to `SearchEngine` Service
-- GET `/api/v1/results` - Retrieves Results from `SearchEngine` Service as JSON
-- GET `/api/v1/metrix` - Retrieves `SearchEngine` usage statistics

-## Docs: GoAPI
+## GoAPI

 GoLang (`gorilla/mux`) based API for communication between Frontend & Backend Services.
 Format = JSON